 The exhibition is curated by Renny Ramakers and Liselore Frowijn.
 Especially for this occasion poet Ramsey Nasr has compiled a collection of poems for uncertain times: The Long Present (in Dutch).

-The exhibition is on until March 2021, book your tickets here, and fetch your FROWIJN expo tracking suit here.
+The exhibition was on until March 2021, find the video here, and fetch your FROWIJN expo tracking suit here.

 Images by Thijs Wolzak